benbren/benbren.github.io/cv.markdown

 permalink: /cv/
 ---

-Please click [here](../downloads/CV.pdf) to download a copy of my CV.
+You can click [here](../downloads/CV.pdf) to download a copy of my CV.
+Alternatively, you can not - up to you.